svdleer/kpn-iptv-autoinstall/README.md

 UniFi Dream Machines reset parts of the filesystem on reboot and firmware updates.
 This script:

+1. Installs the [on-boot-script](https://github.com/unifi-utilities/unifios-utilities/tree/main/on-boot-script-2.x) service (if not already installed)
+2. Installs igmpproxy (required for IPTV multicast)
-1. Installs udm-iptv normally
+3. Installs udm-iptv normally
-2. Creates a boot script in `/data/on_boot.d/` (which persists across reboots)
+4. Creates a boot script in `/data/on_boot.d/` (which persists across reboots)
-3. Backs up your configuration to `/data/` (persistent storage)
+5. Backs up your configuration to `/data/` (persistent storage)
-4. On each boot, the boot script checks if udm-iptv is installed and reinstalls if needed
+6. On each boot, the boot script checks if udm-iptv is installed and reinstalls if needed
-5. Restores your configuration automatically
+7. Restores your configuration automatically

 ## Installation